Üsküdar: Üsküdar today

 The area behind the ferry dock is a busy shopping district, with many restaurants (including the well-known Kanaat Lokantası serving Ottoman cuisine, olive oil-based dishes, and ice cream) and a number of important Ottoman mosques (see section below).
-However, there are relatively few cafes, cinemas, billiard halls, and places for youth to congregate.
+The youth mainly congregate around cafes on Uncular Gastronomy Street that saw a rise in popularity following the Covid-19 pandemic.
 The private Üsküdar University, founded by the Human Values and Mental Health Foundation, has a campus here.

 Uskudar has two public libraries: Şemsi Pasha Mosque Public Library (built in 1953) and Selimiye Public Library.

 Neighborhoods

+Üsküdar is a municipality within borders of Istanbul Metropolitan Municipality (büyükşehir).
+The municipality is subdivided into 33 neighborhoods (mahalleler):